-The comparable market analysis is fundamentally flawed because it is sex-based, using collective bargaining agreements from the professional male leagues: NFL, NBA and NHL, as a yardstick, and then estimating athlete compensation to be 50% of a professional league revenue.
 Professional sports operate to make a profit which is fundamentally different than the NCAA, athletic conferences and universities who operate not-for-profit business models.
-The resulting analysis is further sex-based because it allocates damages based on the estimated share of the value each sport contributes to regular season broadcast deals.
-This sex-based allocation is the same proportion Rascher used to calculate NIL damages and explains why there is a disparate impact on female student-athletes.
-Therefore, I object to the House Settlement and believe the Athletic Services calculations are a violation of Title IX.
+The resulting analysis is sex-based and does not value Tennis properly because it allocates damages based on the estimated share of the value each sport contributes to regular season broadcast deals.
+This allocation is the same proportion Rascher used to calculate NIL damages and explains why there is a disparate impact on female student-athletes and undervaluation of Tennis.
+Therefore, I object to the House Settlement.

-I believe that I should receive an Athletic Services payment based on the number of hours that I participated in athletically related activities per week, not based on the Classification of Women's Lacrosse as an Additional Sport and a yardstick that relies on historical gender inequities.
+I believe that I should receive an Athletic Services payment based on the number of hours that I participated in athletically related activities per week, not based on the Classification of Tennis as an Additional Sport and a yardstick that relies on historical gender inequities and fails to consider the professional tennis tour.
 Therefore, pursuant to NCAA Rules limiting all DI student-athletes' athletic activities, I believe that my Athletic Services payment should be equal to the amounts awarded to Football and Men's Basketball.
-Additionally, I believe that Women's Basketball and all other women's sports should receive equal Athletic Services payments based on their participation in NCAA DI sports.
+Additionally, I believe that Tennis (Men and Women) should receive equal Athletic Services payments based on their participation in NCAA DI sports.